aman-dev-code/Remote-Air-Typing/README.md

 * Ensure your laptop and smartphone are connected to the same Wi-Fi network.
 *
-* Download the server file https://github.com/aman-dev-code/Remote-Air-Typing/blob/main/finally\_completed\_server.exe in your laptop.
+* Download the server in your laptop or computer.